Zand Iran: Population

 Roughly between the 1730s and the 1780s, hundreds of literate and renowned Iranians escaped to India due to the devastating circumstances.
 Many of them, including Abol-Hasan Golestaneh, expressed regret.
 The latter was a hostage in Karim Khan's entourage during the struggle for supremacy in western Iran, but in 1756 he managed to escape to the Shia shrine city of Najaf and subsequently to India, where he reunited with his family.
 Three of his uncles had served Nader Shah, but two of them fell out of favor and fled to India.
-His Mojmel al-tavarikh, a comprehensive history of the early Zand period, was written there in Murshidabad in 1782.
+His Mojmel al-tavarikh, a comprehensive history of the early Zand era, was written there in Murshidabad in 1782.
 Native Jews, Armenians, and other Christians, who were frequent targets of extortion and persecution, also migrated in very large numbers.
 Between 1742 and 1758, refugees settled in Mughal India, Bengal, Ottoman Iraq and Yemen, giving rise to a new generation of Iranians and Armenians.
 Baghdad and the adjacent shrine towns were home to an estimated 100,000 Iranian refugees, and Basra was claimed to be two-thirds occupied by refugees.

 While European and Iranian emigrants eagerly scanned the horizon for signs that "Persia would soon be reunited under one chief, which would undoubtedly lead to the reestablishment of trade, so long interrupted," rumors of Karim Khan's victories and of his fair rule started to spread in the mid-1750s, which convinced many refugees to return.
 By 1760, every day refugees were returning to Iran.
 Thousands of them from all social classes arrived along the now-secure caravan routes.

 The population of Isfahan had decreased to perhaps 20,000 by 1750 from what may have been between 250,000 and 500,000 during the Safavid era.
 It increased to an estimated 40,000–50,000 by 1772.
 Even though Shiraz appeared to be "demolished and destroyed... altogether depopulated and empty of Christians" in 1756, refugees from Isfahan, especially Armenians from the suburb of New Julfa, were already making their way there every day.
 According to John R. Perry; "There are no contemporary estimates of the population of Shiraz under the Vakil, but it seems reasonable to assume that between 1759 and 1779 it grew at a much faster rate than Isfahan, reaching roughly the same population as the latter, though within a much more compact urban area."

 Shiraz lost around half of its population following its sack by Agha Mohammad Khan, numbering 20,000.
 Other cities in central Iran, like Qom, reportedly experienced a revival under Karim Khan's rule after suffering under the Afghans, Afsharids and the Zand-Qajar conflicts.